akka/akka/akka-docs-new/src/main/paradox/guide/tutorial_1.md

 ## What is next?

-In the following chapters we will grow the application step-by-step
+In the following chapters we will grow the application step-by-step:

  1. We will create the representation for a device
  2. We create the device management component